narayana1043/Data-Mining-Project--Walmart-Weekly-Forecast/readme.txt

 General Approach:

 We used the "pickle" utility of Python to "save" our progress throughout the analysis.
-This allowed us to perform time-intensive analyses, save the results to a pickle file (serialization method), and then reload those pickled results to proceed with further steps in the analysis process.
+This allowed us to perform time-intensive analyses, save the results to a pickle file (serialization method), and then quickly reload those pickled results to proceed with further steps in the analysis process.
 We used Pandas dataframes and OOP techniques to manipulate, perform calculations, and organize the data and intermediate results.

 -------------------

 Some Details of Objects and Methods:

 The "Store" object within the sams_work/oop_objects.py file is used for storing the data of the historical data.
-A list of 45 of these objects is used to hold the historical store data for all of the stores.
+A list of 45 instances of this object is used to hold the historical store data for all of the stores.
 Throughout the code, this list is often referred to as "historicalStores" or just "stores."
-The "FutureStoreSet" object is used to hold all of the data for the future store data (i.e. the weeks for which we need to make predictions)
+The "FutureStoreSet" object is used to hold all of the data for the future store data (i.e. the weeks for which we need to make predictions).
+This object contains a list of "FutureStore" objects similar to the historicalStores list, but with some different members and functions.

 For my particular program, the predictions are performed within the sams_work/time_series_analysis.py file.
 At the bottom of this file, you can see segments of code, along with comments that explain the purpose of the code and which